walbourn/contentexporter/ReadMe.txt

   x64 native (x64) use is wide-spread for content creation tools and provides much greater memory flexiblity.

-* The VS 2017 project uses the VS 2015 version of the Autodesk FBX SDK libraries.
-VS 2017 C/C++ Runtime is binary-compatible with VS 2015 so this links successfully.
+* The VS 2017 project uses the VS 2017 version of the Autodesk FBX SDK libraries in 2019.2.
+  VS 2017 C/C++ Runtime is binary-compatible with VS 2015 so can link successfully with older VS 2015 versions of libraries if needed (requies editing ImportFBX\ImportFBX2017.vcxproj
+  <LibraryPath> elements).

 ---------------
 RELEASE HISTORY
 ---------------

+November 30, 2018
+    Updated for FBX SDK 2019.2
+    - OpenEXR support removed from VS 2015 project Updated DirectXMesh, DirectXTex, and UVAtlas libraries

 August 17, 2018
     Updated DirectXMesh, DirectXTex, and UVAtlas libraries